Integrating Wapack Labs CTAC with ThreatQPOSTED BY MIKE CLARK

 If we drill down into the Email Address, we can see where the leak occurred and which technology was responsible.
 Only records that have an associated password are reported, so your organization can decide whether or not to issue a password reset for the involved account.

-These are just two examples of integrations between Wapack Labs CTAC and the ThreatQ platform.
+These are just two examples of integrations between Wapack Labs CTAC and the ThreatQ threat intelligence platform.
 With access to raw data and the simplicity of the ThreatQ Open Exchange, almost anything is possible.